 Like all stars, Leo’s stars return to the same place in the sky some four minutes earlier daily or two hours earlier monthly.
 In early April, the constellation Leo reaches its high point for the night around 10 p.m. local time (11 p.m. local daylight saving time), and starts to sink below the western horizon around 4 a.m. local time (5 a.m. local daylight saving time).
-By around May 1, Leo reaches his high point for the night around 8 p.m. local time (9 p.m. local daylight saving time).
+By around May 1, Leo reaches its high point for the night around 8 p.m. local time (9 p.m. local daylight saving time).
 Also, in early May, the mighty Lion begins to set in the west around 2 a.m. local time (3 a.m. daylight saving time).
 By June, you’ll find Leo descending in the west in the evening.

-If you’re familiar with the Big Dipper asterism, you can star-hop to Leo the Lion every time.
-To find Leo, first find the Big Dipper.
+If you’re familiar with the Big Dipper star pattern – or asterism – you can star-hop to Leo the Lion every time.
 In March, the Big Dipper stands pretty much on its handle in the northeast sky at nightfall.
-At nightfall in April, look for the Big Dipper higher in the northeast sky, and at nightfall in May, look for the upside-down Big Dipper high in the north, above Polaris, the North Star.
-Then identify the two pointer stars of the Big Dipper – that is, the two outer stars in the Big Dipper’s bowl.
-An imaginary line drawn between these stars points in one direction toward Polaris, the North Star.
-And it points in the opposite direction toward Leo.
+At nightfall in April, look for the Big Dipper higher in the northeast sky, and at nightfall in May, look for the almost upside-down Big Dipper high in the north, above Polaris, the North Star.
+Then, identify the two pointer stars of the Big Dipper – that is, the two outer stars in the Big Dipper’s bowl.
+An imaginary line drawn northward between these stars points to Polaris, the North Star.
+In the opposite direction, the line points toward the stars in Leo.